garbelia/jeffnet/README.md

 Currently just basically a rust rewrite of Cat Nuke Thing, with a few fun extra features I thought might be handy.

-TODO:
+## TODO:
-- Nation spec categoriser - DONE V0.1.2
+- [x] Nation spec categoriser - DONE v0.1.2
-- Setup bash script - DONE V0.1.2
+- [x] Setup bash script - DONE v0.1.2
-- Userscript
+- [x] Userscript - DONE v0.1.3
-- Containerise stuff
+- [ ] Containerise stuff
-- Any other suggestions, additional features
+- [ ] Any other suggestions, additional features
-- Tweak the sheet so it isn't literally an exact copy of cat nuke thing
+- [ ] Tweak the sheet so it isn't literally an exact copy of cat nuke thing

 The repo is only really public so the other tech folk can look at it, but I'm open to taking it private or accepting any pull requests if this is deemed worthy of continuing.